Course - Structural Geology, Advanced Course - TGB4265

 Recommended previous knowledge

-Some previous field work and acquaintance with microscopy.
+Some previous field work.

 Required previous knowledge